 The suspension roll angle responses are shown in figure 4.20(b).
-Without active roll control, the vehicle rolls out of the corner by $3.3^{\circ}$ and $4.7^{\circ}$ at the steer and drive axles respectively.
+Without active roll control, the vehicle rolls out of the corner by 3.2° and 4.3° at the steer and drive axles respectively.
 There is a small overshoot in both traces.
 The roll angle at the drive axle exceeds that at the steer axle because the majority of the vehicle mass is high at the rear and so the moment of the inertial force due to cornering there is very large.
-With active roll control, the vehicle rolls into the corner by $3.0^{\circ}$ at the steer axle and $0.8^{\circ}$ at the drive axle, with peak values of $3.3^{\circ}$ and $1.8^{\circ}$ respectively.
+With active roll control, the vehicle rolls into the corner by 2.3° at the steer axle and 0.2° at the drive axle, with peak values of 3.0° and 1.4° respectively.
 While the overshoot of the steer axle suspension roll angle response is undesirable, a reduction in overshoot would lead to an increase in load transfer.
 The difference between the front and rear roll angles is generated in order to transfer some overturning moment from the rear to the front, balancing the normalised load transfers and minimising the performance index described in equation (4.9).

 The normalised load transfer responses are shown in figure 4.20(c).
 Without active roll control, the normalised load transfer builds up more quickly at the drive axle than at the steer axle, and this trend becomes more apparent as the flexibility of the vehicle frame increases; that is, frame flexibility reduces the ability of the steer axle to carry its share of the total lateral load transfer.
-The normalised load transfer responses feature small overshoots before settling at final values of 0.64 and 0.97 for the steer and drive axles respectively.
-In addition to reducing the total lateral load transfer in a balanced fashion between the axles so that both show a peak normalised value of 0.72.
-The system reduces the peak load transfer at the drive axle by 27%.
+The normalised load transfer responses feature moderate overshoots before settling at final values of 0.60 and 0.91 for the steer and drive axles respectively.
+In addition to reducing the total lateral load transfer by rolling the vehicle into the turn, the active roll control system redistributes the load transfer in a balanced fashion between the axles so that both show a peak normalised value of 0.68.
+The system reduces the peak load transfer at the drive axle by 32%.
 The load transfer at the steer axle increases, although this is because, in the passive case, the steer axle carries much less than its fair share of the total load transfer.

-The results in section 4.7.2 show that the roll-over threshold of the vehicle with passive suspension is just 8% higher than the level of lateral acceleration at which the drive axle lifts off.
-By contrast, the active roll control system can retain roll stability with up to 40% additional lateral acceleration (that is, up to 0.52 g).
+The results in section 4.7.2 show that the roll-over threshold of the vehicle with passive suspension is just 6% higher than the level of lateral acceleration at which the drive axle lifts off.
+By contrast, the active roll control system can retain roll stability with up to 46% additional lateral acceleration (that is, up to 0.51 g).
 This represents a significant enhancement in roll stability.

-Figure 4.20(d) shows that, for the torsionally flexible vehicle, 48% of the total active roll moment is generated at the drive axle.
+Figure 4.20(d) shows that, for the torsionally flexible vehicle, 46% of the total active roll moment is generated at the drive axle.
 (For the torsionally rigid vehicle, 59% of the total roll moment is generated at the drive axle.)
-The peak roll moment in response to a critical steering input is 66 kN.m at the steer axle.
+The peak roll moment in response to a critical steering input is 63 kN.m at the steer axle.

 Frame flexibility increases the peak steer axle suspension roll rate relative to the drive axle suspension roll rate, so the fluid flow rate through the servo-valves at the steer axle is larger than at the drive axle (see figure 4.20(e)).
-The peak fluid flow rates in response to a critical steering manoeuvre are 1.01 l/s at the steer axle and 0.62 l/s at the drive axle.
-The peak power supplied to the system in response to a critical steep input is 4.9 kW (neglecting losses).
+The peak fluid flow rates in response to a critical steering manoeuvre are $1.17 \ l/s$ at the steer axle and $0.62 \ l/s$ at the drive axle.
+The peak power supplied to the system in response to a critical step input is $5.9 \ kW$ (neglecting losses).